TheArtificial/theartificial.nl/source/blog/2016-04-07-prototyping2.md

 Building a prototype raises asset-related questions.
 Would you like to be able to draw your prototype elements from scratch within the tool, or would you rather import your designs from external software?
 How often are your assets recurring in your sequence?

 On one hand, if you are interested in drawing your elements within the tool, you should consider **Justinmind**, **Proto.io**, **Adobe XD (Preview)** and, above all **Figma (Preview)**. **Figma (Preview)**, a browser-based editor, surprised us with its fast and smooth vector handling.
 Indeed, it brings a new vision of how drawing and editing paths can be achieved more naturally.
-Indeed, **Figma (Preview)** is build on ‘vector networks’ which offer lots of flexibility and control.
+Indeed, **Figma (Preview)** is buildt on ‘vector networks’ which offer lots of flexibility and control.
 You can edit paths with new ways of splitting and recombining.
 Path bending also becomes easier with two possible manipulation: control handles, familiar to adobe user, or direct drag on the curve.

 On the other hand, if you are used to creating your screens with other software, such as Adobe Illustrator or Sketch, you should have a closer look at **Proto.io**.
 The tool's seamless drag-and-drop-feature will easily help you import assets.
 If you are a Sketch addict, **Flinto** is for you.
 It lets you re-import your Sketch source file and your changes will update automatically!
 Hooray.
 Unfortunately for Adobe Illustrator users, there is no such functionality, and the copy and paste option results in pixelated images.
 So you'd better finalize your assets before importing.